-Explain the multivocal nature of the irony in the work.
+Select an ironic literary work and explain the multivocal nature of the irony in the work.

-Chapter 27 -- A Test Case SAVE for Back to School
+Chapter 27 -- A Test Case

 Read "The Garden Party" by Katherine Mansfield, the short story starting on page 262.
 Complete the exercise on pages 282-283, following the directions exactly.
 Then compare your writing with the three examples.
 How did you do?
 What does the essay that follows comparing Laura with Persephone add to your appreciation of Mansfield's story?